bdthornton/Anidea-for-SmartThings/devicetypes/smartthings/anidea-ikea-button.src/README.md

 Observations:

-* The original DTH hasn't been written to allow for the installed() method to run more than once.
-It will try to create child devices again and return an error.
+* The original DTH wasn't written to allow for the `installed()` method to run more than once so it will try to create child devices again and return an error.
 * So far onboarding hasn't been as smooth as it could be, tending to silently onboard rather than putting up a tile and inviting a rename, though the testing was flawed.